Akshay-Gk/Install-Wordpress-securely-in-a-custom-aws-vpc/README.md

 # Step 10: Create security group.

-* **_- Here we are creating 3 instances with name frontend,bastion and backend so we need 3 security group(sg).
+* **_Here we are creating 3 instances with name frontend,bastion and backend so we need 3 security group(sg).
 F

 > `Note: A bastion host is a special-purpose computer on a network specifically designed and configured to withstand attacks`